 - After 30 minutes, check the stew.
 If you want the stew a bit thicker, keep cooking until more liquid is evaporated.
 Dice the mango into small chunks, and stir through the stew at this point.

 - Add the green leaves and stir through.
 Now add the remaining juice of the other half of the lemon and most of the mint and coriander leaves and stir everything together.
 Taste and check the seasoning, adding salt and pepper as per your taste.
-It should be creamy from the coconut, deeply savoury from the spiced chana and with the tang of ginger and lemon!
 If it is too tangy, add a little more coconut milk.